yiisoft/config/README.md

 },
 ```

-The `source-directory` specifies where to read the configs for the package for which the option is specified.
+The `source-directory` option specifies where to read the configs from for a package the option is specified for.
-The option is available for reading for all packages, including the root package, which is typically an application.
+It is available for all packages, including the root package, which is typically an application.
 The value is a path relative to where the `composer.json` file is located.
 The default value is `config`.

-If you are changing the source directory for the root package, don't forget to adjust configs path when creating
+If you change the source directory for the root package, don't forget to adjust configs path when creating
 an instance of `Config`.
 Usually that is `index.php`:

 ```php